Georgia Wildlife Resources Division

 Falconry Study Guide

 The peregrine remains state-listed as rare in Georgia, primarily to draw attention to the very few pairs that nest here.
-The combination of allowing trapping during a brief time in the fall and restricting trapping to the coast is designed to avoid capture of resident peregrines that belong to the eastern population, helping ensure the capture only of northern migrant birds en route to South America.
+The combination of allowing trapping only during a brief time in the fall and only in coastal counties is designed to avoid capture of resident peregrines that belong to the eastern population, helping ensure the capture only of northern migrant birds en route to South America.

 In the U.S., peregrine falcons were listed under the Endangered Species Conservation Act in 1970 after populations hit a DDT-induced low.
 But peregrines recovered, thanks in part to falconers, who contributed expertise and captive-reared birds.